felfelyuen/tp/docs/UserGuide.md

 ### Create flashcards: `add`
 Creates a flashcard which consists of the fields questions and answers and adds it to the deck.
 All fields are required.

-Format: `add q/QUESTION a/ANSWER`
+Format: `add /q QUESTION /a ANSWER`
 Examples:
-* `add q/What language is used in CS2113? a/Java` Adds a new flashcard with the question `What language is used in CS2113?` and answer `Java` to the current selected deck.
+* `add /q What language is used in CS2113? /a Java` Adds a new flashcard with the question `What language is used in CS2113?` and answer `Java` to the current selected deck.

 If no deck is selected, this command cannot be used.